josiahroa18/route-planner/README.md

 ## Running Application Locally
 Both the client and server should be running at the same time to get a fully functional application.
+1. Clone this repository.
+2. Go to the project folder and follow the steps below.

 ### Client (Starting from the root directory)
 1. `cd client`